mmularski/graphql-servers-schema-stiching/README.md

-# graphql-servers-stiching
+# graphql-servers-schema-stiching
-GraphQL servers playground for schemas stiching, and so on
+GraphQL servers playground for schemas stiching(Commercetools), and so on